FAIRplus/the-fair-cookbook/content/recipes/applied-examples/ehden-ohdsi_matched.md

 ## Main objectives

-In this recipe, an example will be described on how to make observational health database (URL_TO_INSERT_TERM_58 https://fairsharing.org/search?fairsharingRegistry=Database) s and observational studies more Findable (notably the FAIR (URL_TO_INSERT_RECORD-ABBREV_60 https://fairsharing.org/FAIRsharing.WWI10U)  principles (URL_TO_INSERT_RECORD-NAME_59 https://fairsharing.org/FAIRsharing.WWI10U)  [F2](https://www.go-fair.org/fair-principles/f2-data-described-rich-metadata/) and [F4](https://www.go-fair.org/fair-principles/f4-metadata-registered-indexed-searchable-resource/)) and interoperability (principles [I1](https://www.go-fair.org/fair-principles/i1-metadata-use-formal-accessible-shared-broadly-applicable-language-knowledge-representation/) and [I2](https://www.go-fair.org/fair-principles/i2-metadata-use-vocabularies-follow-fair-principles/)), by creating a metadata model (URL_TO_INSERT_TERM_61 https://fairsharing.org/search?recordType=model_and_format)  and a human and machine readable website for dissemination of these resources.
+In this recipe, an example will be described on how to make observational health databases and observational studies more Findable (notably the FAIR (URL_TO_INSERT_RECORD-ABBREV_25 https://fairsharing.org/FAIRsharing.WWI10U)  principles (URL_TO_INSERT_RECORD-NAME_24 https://fairsharing.org/FAIRsharing.WWI10U)  [F2](https://www.go-fair.org/fair-principles/f2-data-described-rich-metadata/) and [F4](https://www.go-fair.org/fair-principles/f4-metadata-registered-indexed-searchable-resource/)) and interoperability (principles [I1](https://www.go-fair.org/fair-principles/i1-metadata-use-formal-accessible-shared-broadly-applicable-language-knowledge-representation/) and [I2](https://www.go-fair.org/fair-principles/i2-metadata-use-vocabularies-follow-fair-principles/)), by creating a metadata model and a human and machine readable website for dissemination of these resources.

 The output of the [COVID-19](https://www.ohdsi.org/covid-19-updates) [study-a-thon](https://www.thehyve.nl/articles/studyathon-multidisciplinary-collaboration-in-biomedical-open-science)
-(a OHDSI community [initiative](https://www.ohdsi.org/88-hours), involving the IMI [EHDEN](https://ehden.eu) project (URL_TO_INSERT_TERM_62 https://fairsharing.org/search?recordType=project) )
-held in March 2020, is used as proof-of-concept.
+(a OHDSI community [initiative](https://www.ohdsi.org/88-hours), involving the IMI [EHDEN](https://ehden.eu) project) held in March 2020, is used as proof-of-concept.